Adam Salky

 Adam Salky (born 1978) is an American television and film director.
 He is also a discipline head in film directing at the American Film Institute.

 His debut film as a director was the romantic drama Dare (2009).

 Early life and education

 He was raised in New York City, and he cites the diverse population and "frenetic cityscape" as an important influence.
-Both of his grandparents were Holocaust survivors.
-He graduated with a Bachelor's degree from Emory University, earning a magna cum laude distinction.
+He graduated with a Bachelor's degree from Emory University.
 He did an MFA at Columbia University in the film division.
 During his studies at Columbia University, he directed several short films which won awards, and he received the James Bridges Award.